-A notice of the City Council action shall be sent to the owner(s) of property where the Point of Cultural Interest is located.
-Notice shall be given according to this Title.
+A notice of the City Council action shall be sent to the owner(s) of property within where the the Point of Cultural Interest is located.
+Notice shall be given according to Section 20.15.030: Public Hearing and Noticethis Title.
 Though not a Cultural Resource, for the convenience of Planning Department Staff and the public, the Planning Division shall update the City's Historic Resources Inventory Database and maps to show the recognition, modification, or de-recognition of a Point of Cultural Interest.